 ID Card - Prime Healthcare will provide ID cards to Covered Persons for purposes of identifying him to Network Providers.
-The Prime Healthcare ID Card should be used when accessing the services of a Prime Healthcare Network Provider.

 Illness - Sickness or disease (including covered Mental Health Conditions and covered Substance Use Disorders), congenital abnormalities, birth defects and premature birth.
 A condition must be diagnosed by a Physician or other appropriate Provider in order to be considered an Illness hereunder.
 Illness does not include any Work-related Injury including self-employment or occupation for compensation or profit (see General Exclusions section).